commeta/php-cron-requests-events/README.md

 ## Task start example
-In the context of the `cron/inc/cron_settings.conf.php` file, the CRON Job section
+In the context of the `cron.php` file, the CRON Job section
 ```
 ###########################
 # EXAMPLES